 Kids spend so much time in the car!
-It’s easy to reach for a dvd or electronic game to fill the time on long trips… or even short errands around town.
+It’s easy to reach for a movie or electronic game to fill the time on long trips… or even short errands around town.
 But why not take a break from technology and just reach for a sketchbook instead?

 “Almost all artwork, no matter what the final form, begins with drawing because drawing is the artist’s fundamental tool.” ~ Mary Blair, Disney artist and designer of Disneyland’s “It’s a Small World” attraction

-Drawing is an essential skill, not only for artists, but for everyone.
+Drawing is an essential skill, not only for artists but for everyone.
 The ability to communicate visually is an important tool for expressing ideas in a way others can understand.
 Many adults are intimidated by drawing, but this can be avoided by encouraging drawing from an early age.

 Hey kids…. need help getting started?
 Here are 5 ideas to get you drawing:

 - Choose something you’d like to be able to draw and practice drawing it over and over until you become an expert!
-(Some ideas might be horses, dinosaurs, cars, people, castles, superheroes, etc.) Get a “How to Draw ______” book to keep in the car or print some pages from the internet and stash them in your sketchbook for reference.
+(Some ideas might be horses, dinosaurs, cars, people, castles, superheroes, etc.) Get a “How to Draw” book to keep in the car or print some pages from the internet and stash them in your sketchbook for reference.

 - Imagine an invention inspired by a Rube Goldberg machine and draw what it would look like.